mdn/content/files/en-us/web/api/documentfragment/getelementbyid/index.md

 If you need to get access to an element which doesn't have an ID, you can use {{domxref("Document.querySelector", "querySelector()")}} to find the element using any {{Glossary("CSS selector", "selector")}}.

-> **Note:** IDs should be unique inside a document, or a fragment of a document.
-If it is not the case, this method returns the first occurrence found.
+> **Note:** IDs should be unique inside a document fragment.
+If two or more elements in a document fragment have the same ID, this method returns the first element found.

 ## Syntax